clarissakuemhof/masterthesis-public/README.md

 This repository contains the code for my master's thesis, which overall explores the integration of Evolutionary Algorithms (EAs) and policy selection mechanisms into Multi-Objective Reinforcement Learning (MORL).
 The approach aims to improve diversity in policy populations, and therefore enabling more adaptive decision-making in dynamic environments with competing objectives.

 -----
-last updated: 02/12/2025
+last updated: 6th of March 2025

 ## Overview

 Traditional MORL methods often struggle with maintaining a diverse set of solutions and typically produce a single policy selected based on predefined preferences.
-This repository implements **Evolutionary Multi-Objective Selector (EMOS)**, a hybrid approach that combines reinforcement learning with evolutionary techniques (mutation, selection, and crossover) to train a diverse set of policies along the Pareto front.
+This repository includes **Evolutionary Multi-Objective Selector (EMOS)**, a hybrid approach that combines reinforcement learning with evolutionary techniques (mutation, selection, and crossover) to train a diverse set of policies along the Pareto front.
 Instead of committing to a fixed preference, a dynamic policy selection mechanism allows for adaptive decision-making at runtime.

 ## Contributions